We’re an affiliate

 For an off-road bike, you can recommend wearing full body protection such as padded pants and boots, in addition to having gloves that will protect against cuts from any sharp objects found while riding through fallen branches or bushes.

-Full face helmets are also necessary if your children are going fast over rough terrain where their feet may slip from beneath them like sand dunes or rocks covered by moss.
+Full face helmets [Amazon Link] are also necessary if your children are going fast over rough terrain where their feet may slip from beneath them like sand dunes or rocks covered by moss.
 Boots are also recommended for off-road bikes.

 Are Dirt Bikes Dangerous for Kids?